gengojs/gengojs/README.md

 * Moved `LANG` and `LOCALES` to a folder called maps.
 This will allow to exand the locales and languages without bloating gengo.

 **0.2.11**
-* Fixed an issue when `localePath` is undefined/has not been set
+* Fixed an issue when `localePath` is undefined/has not been set.

 **0.2.12**
 * Fixed an issue where the exposed language and locale were not returning a value.

+**0.2.13**
+* Bug fixes with XML, routing, etc.
+* Added some enhancements to error handling when a variable is not defined.